Lucino772/pymojang/docs/minecraft.rst

 Server List Ping
 ----------------

-**Server List Ping** (SLP) is an interface provided by Minecraft servers which supports querying the MOTD, player count, max players and server version via the usual port. **SLP is part of the Protocol**, so unlike :ref:`minecraft:query`, the interface is always enabled.
+**Server List Ping** (SLP) is an interface provided by Minecraft servers which supports querying the MOTD, player count, max players and server version via the usual port. **SLP is part of the Protocol**, so unlike `Query`_, the interface is always enabled.

 Example
 ~~~~~~~